lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 3.4.
 New target limit modes

 Now it should be possible to update the target validators limit using 3 modes instead of 2: "disabled", "soft mode", and "forced mode".
 The `updateTargetValidatorsLimits` public method should be updated to support this change.
-The existing `TargetValidatorsCountChanged` also should be updated.
+The existing `TargetValidatorsCountChanged` event also should be updated.

 ```solidity
 event TargetValidatorsCountChanged(uint256 indexed nodeOperatorId, uint256 targetValidatorsCount, uint256 targetLimitMode);